-My darling lad was 30 when he recorded, with the orchestra that bears his name, this achingly tender theme.
+My bonny John was 30 when he recorded, with the orchestra that bears his name, this achingly tender theme.

 What do you do when you’re a passionate actress still in love with a wounding bastard who’s a screen genius?
 You make the damn movie.

 As for Bad+Beautiful: Cast headed by Lana Turner, Kirk Douglas, Gloria Grahame, Dick Powell, Barry Sullivan, Gilbert Roland, Walter Pigeon.
 Vincent Minnelli helmed.
-MGM, 1952.
+MGM, 1952 (trailer here).
 5 Oscar wins.
 To feel the full effect, get your heart stomped on by a Hollywood louse before viewing.

 “The Bad and the Beautiful”